bkr/easy_monads/README.md

 # Credits

-Shared Shoulda is maintained by [Stephen Sloan](https://github.com/SteveSJ76) and is funded by [BookRenter.com](http://www.bookrenter.com "BookRenter.com").
+Easy Monads is maintained by [Stephen Sloan](https://github.com/SteveSJ76) and is funded by [BookRenter.com](http://www.bookrenter.com "BookRenter.com").
 We are experimenting with monads at BookRenter and hope that you find this useful.

 ![BookRenter.com Logo](http://assets0.bookrenter.com/images/header/bookrenter_logo.gif "BookRenter.com")